wroberts/pygermanet/README.rst

 -----

-GermaNet is distributed as a set of XML files, or as a PostgreSQL database dump, neither of which is a convenient format for handling from inside Python.
+GermaNet is distributed as a set of XML files, or as a PostgreSQL database dump, neither of which is a convenient format to handle from inside Python.
 This library delegates responsibility for handling the data to a MongoDB database.
 As such, setup happens in two steps.